solehudin5699/MariBlanja/README.md

 ## Description

 **Mariblanja App** is a a simple e-commerce application that provides various sales products and build with React Native.
-The user interface used is partially similar to tokopedia old version.
+The user interface used is partially similar to tokopedia app.

 ## Features